flyeee/Instructions/Label Reference.md

 3. Rename the image as their PLATE Number.

-4. Create a new folder called "DATA" , and put renamed image inside of it.
+4. Create a new folder called "DATA_yourname" , and put renamed image inside of it.

 5. If you found mutiple vehicle plates in one image.
 Don't pick it.
 If all 6 images for this event have mutiple vehicle plates, delete all 6 imgs for this event.

 ### 5. Start Labelme

   1. Make sure you get all images for labeling
-  2. Create a folder called "JSON"
+  2. Create a folder called "JSON_yourname"
   3. Open a CMD Window
   4. Type "labelme" and press ENTER (should open lableme)
   5. Click button "Open Dir"